-Red Bull Street Style, the pioneer and most prestigious of all freestyle football tournaments, celebrates its tenth anniversary in 2018 with an amazing comeback in cooperation with the World Freestyle Football Association (WFFA).
+Red Bull Street Style, the pioneer and most prestigious of all freestyle football tournaments, held for 11 years in cooperation with the World Freestyle Football Association (WFFA).

 Qualifiers will be held in over fifty nations around the world during the year.
-Only the best athletes from every country will compete in the World Finals, which will take place in Warsaw, Poland, on November the 22nd.
+Only the best athletes from every country will compete in the World Finals, which will take place in Miami, Florida, USA, on November the 15th.

 Freestyle football is the art of doing tricks with a football… but it’s not only the fancy moves which make this sport unique: freestyle is a lifestyle that transcends the sport to become a form of art.

 The range of tricks a freestyler can do is simply endless.
 The roots of freestyle football as a global phenomenon date from back in the 1980s, when the Argentinian football legend Diego Armando Maradona started performing them in his famous warm-ups.

 During the 1990s, the sport gained popularity particularly thanks to two South Korean freestylers, Mr Woo and Kang Sung Min, but it was not until the dawn of the new millennium when freestyle football made a huge leap forward: TV commercials starring Ronaldinho and Mr Woo launched the sport towards a huge mainstream audience, and Soufiane Touzani’s Youtube videos helped it reaching a new generation of players.